Shipyards and Offshore

-In the case of long seams and multi-layer welding, partially mechanized welding procedures are possible.
+In the case of long seams and multi-layer welding, partially mechanised welding procedures are possible.
 When welding large quantities of identical parts, robot welding is an attractive alternative.
-Gas-free manual metal arc welding is generally used outdoors and MIG welding is used in the production hall.
+Gas-free manual metal arc welding is generally used outdoors and MIG and MAG welding is used in the production hall.
 When welding primed sheets, the choice of the welding gas and the manual skill of the welder determine the quality of the result.
 Welding seams of components lying above water, such as offshore structures, must be executed precisely in order to be able to paint them without extensive reworking.

 Flexible solutions for large components

 Varying welding tasks require flexible torch solutions.
 Frequent position changes and welding in forced positions require lightweight, robust and mobile torches.
 Rotatable and rapidly replaceable torch necks with different lengths and bending angles simplify work in places that are difficult to access.
 In addition, a spare neck is always operational and the time-consuming gear for the tool crib does not apply.
 This boosts the productivity.
 In order to bridge long distances, flexible and lightweight cable assemblies with push-pull torches are suitable, which have an additional wire feeding unit in the handle.
 In the case of repair welding, a torch suitable for the welding task must be selected.